tdongsi/tdongsi.github.io/source/_posts/2015-11-14-automated-performance-logging-and-plotting-for-cassandra.markdown

 * Put the records into a Cassandra table.
 * Plot the results.

-Based on a Cassandra question on Glassdoor.
+The project is based on a Cassandra interview question found on Glassdoor.

 Currently, the first version only works with Windows version of Cassandra (using DataStax Community installer).
 Developed and tested in Python 2.7.